 Save Sourdough bread brings a unique tang and sturdy structure that makes it the ideal choice for homemade croutons.
 When tossed with garlic and herbs, these golden cubes become the ultimate garnish for a classic French onion soup, absorbing the savory broth while maintaining a satisfying crunch.

-These aren't your average store-bought croutons; the combination of high-quality olive oil and sea salt creates a rustic, artisan texture that elevates any bowl of soup to restaurant quality.
+Save These aren't your average store-bought croutons; the combination of high-quality olive oil and sea salt creates a rustic, artisan texture that elevates any bowl of soup to restaurant quality.
 Each golden cube is infused with garlic, making every bite a savory delight.

 Ingredients